-If you already have a Python distribution installation, version 3.5 or higher, skip this step.
+If you already have a Python distribution installation, version 3.8 or newer, skip this step.

 These instructions are based on using the Anaconda platform for the Python distribution.
-Install version 3.5 or higher to be able to work with TC-Python, although it is recommended that you use the most recent version.
+Install version 3.8 or newer to be able to work with TC-Python, although it is recommended that you use the most recent version.